-The information reference window can be switched to either the standard window display or the extended window display.
-For the details of the switching between the standard window and the extended window, refer to "2.3.2.1 Switching between a standard window and an extended window".
+• The Information Reference can be switched to standard window display or extended window display.
+For the details of switching between the standard window and the extended window, refer to "2.3.2.1 Switching between a standard window and an extended window".